airyLvat/airyLvat.github.io/_posts/2022-11-2-Jesus-Myrrh.md

 ## What that means

 So, Jesus would have been encased in 150 lbs cast that really couldn't have been cut open.
 And somebody would have noticed a stiff man being carried by four people because were now we're talking a 300 lbs body across the valley.
 It is simply unfeasible that his body was taken.
 Plus, it was under guard and even if you ignore the guards the road to the city was right there.
 The casting with murder is a strong proof that the resurrection happened exactly how the Gospels say.
-Also, there were no shreddings from the casting only a neatly folded napkin
+Also, there were no shreddings from the casting only a neatly folded napkin.